|A little about our farm and about us...

 One lovely addition to our lives were the horses, when the girls were old enough to learn how to ride.
 Once we were able to purchase more land, hence more space - we were ready to let the girls grow up with the best of living on a farm - a horse of their own!
 Their first horse was a gentle mixed breed mare named "Pepper."
-Then we added an Icelandic mare named "Skessa" to our lives also in 2006; she and Fiona are best friends and now both girls can go riding at the same time.
+Then we added an Icelandic mare named "Skessa" to our lives also in 2006; she and Fiona are best friends.

 We added dairy goats to the farm and have really enjoyed the milk, the cheese, and the personalities of these tame and useful working girls.
 My only regret is that we didn't start out with at least one dairy goat when the girls were younger.
 Our Fiona absolutely adores the goats and helps me milk them and care for them.

 In 2009 I finally realized a lifelong dream of having my own pottery studio!
 When I am able to get the time to work in the studio, I feel like I have truly died and gone to heaven.
 Having spent 10 years building the farm led to an infusion of my love of our farm, the gardens and the wonderful animals we share our life with, into my pottery - pots are available with the themes of sheep, goats, dogs, lavender, sunflowers and even honey bees, as well as other pieces as I have time to develop new ideas.

 We feel blessed to live on our farm and encourage others to pursue their own dreams of obtaining a simpler life style.